Privacy Policy — Ask Safely Assistant

 - Your chat messages — encrypted and stored temporarily so we can generate AI responses.
 Auto-deleted after 8 hours.
 You can delete them instantly at any time.

-- A device-local session — so we can enforce the daily message limit (10 messages/day).
-This stays on your device and is not transmitted to our servers.
+- A session identifier — created when you start a guest session, so we can enforce the daily message limit (10 messages/day) and deliver responses to the right device.

-What we do not collect in Guest mode: Your name, email, phone number, location, contacts, photos, advertising identifier, or any other personal information.
+What we do not collect in Guest mode: Your name, email, phone number, location, contacts, or photos.

 If You Create an Account (Essential)